Siberian blizzards blast Britain and Ireland as Storm Emma approaches

 Wholesale gas prices soared to their highest in at least 10 years on Thursday and the British power network regular, the National Grid, warned of a deficit in the market and sought to buy gas from market players to unblock bottlenecks.

-The cold spell, dubbed the “the Beast from the East”, has been caused by a jump in temperatures high over the Arctic which has weakened the jet stream that brings warm air in from the Atlantic to Ireland and Britain.
+The cold spell, dubbed the“the Beast from the East”, has been caused by a jump in temperatures high over the Arctic which has weakened the jet stream that brings warm air in from the Atlantic to Ireland and Britain.

 Britain’s two busiest airports, Heathrow and Gatwick, both said that flights would be cancelled.
 Police in Lincolnshire, eastern England, said that all roads were impassable.